Helperbird/website/src/pages/blog/top-5-productivity-microsoft-edge-extensions.md

 ---
 layout: templates/blog_post.liquid
-title: Top 5 Productivity Microsoft Edge Extensions  | Helperbird
+title: Top 5 Productivity Microsoft Edge Extensions
 description: If you're like a lot of people, you're probably thinking about ways you can become more productive in 2022.
 There's no better place to start than by making sure your computer is set up for productivity, in absolutely every way possible.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for